How Mitogen Works¶

 Parents keep note of all routes associated with each stream they connect with,

-messages propagated upstream for each route
+and trigger DEL_ROUTE messages propagated upstream for each route

 associated with that stream if the stream is disconnected for any reason.